jandejongh/jinstrument/README.md

 ## Status [20220209 - v0.8-SNAPSHOT]

+Just to let you know that a V0.8 release is in the making.
+New instruments will be the HP-3457A Digital MultiMeter and the HP-3325B Function Generator, more or less completing support for my personally-owned DC/LF instruments.
+What I'm currently working on is GUI configuration and documentation.
+I really want to accomplish a much easier interface to opening supported instruments through (their) default views.
+I also intend to complete first-order documentation for V0.8.
+I'm currently aiming at a release data of April 1st, 2022.
+After that, I will or intend to make sure the project gets more interest, through announcements on forums and releases (including dependencies) on Maven Central.

 ### Beta [Target met for V1.0 Release]:
+- HP-3325B Function Generator [almost complete]
 - HP-3457A Digital MultiMeter [fairly complete]
 - HP-3478A Digital MultiMeter [complete]
 - HP-5316A Frequency Counter [almost complete; could use GUI rework]